afterschoolstudio/Depot/README.md

 * If the sheet column is modified for a line reference field, the defaults and values stay as their old values but display an error that they link to an unreachable value

 ## Release Notes

+### 1.3.0

+- NEW COLUMN: Properties
+  - Properties allow you to create schemas and data structures that don't need to be indexed by an array.
+For example, doing something like sheets[0].lines[0].props.key is now possible
+  - Before, everything needed to be a sheet/list, so you would need to do sheets[0].lines[0].props[0].key.
+If you only have one set of props, you don't want to use arrays all the time!
+  - Nesting: Properties can contain other properties and lists, and list and sheets can contain any number of properties.
+Nest away!
+- NEW COLUMN: File Reference
+  - Similar to the image reference column, a file refrence allows you to select a file and link it in by path to your Depot file.
+  - This is useful if you want to use a Depot file to corrall all your build platform options, and you want to set file references to platform specific build scripts
+- Bug Fixes:
+  - Fixes issue where renaming display columns messed up line references that pointed to the affected sheet

 ### 1.2.0